pyscaffold/pyscaffold/docs/features.rst

 Unittest & Coverage
 ===================

-Run ``python setup.py test`` to run all unittests defined in the subfolder ``tests`` with the help of `py.test <http://pytest.org/>`_.
+Run ``python setup.py test`` to run all unittests defined in the folder ``tests`` with the help of `py.test <http://pytest.org/>`_.
 The py.test plugin `pytest-cov <https://github.com/schlamar/pytest-cov>`_ is used to automatically generate a coverage report.
 For usage with a continuous integration software